-Grammy-nominated trombonist-composer Alan Ferber has been called “one of the jazz world’s premier composers and arrangers for larger groups” by All About Jazz NY.
+Multiple GRAMMY-nominated trombonist-composer-arranger Alan Ferber has been called “one of the jazz world’s premier composers and arrangers for larger groups” by All About Jazz NY.
 Jazz Times magazine describes Ferber’s compositions as “inspired and meticulous” and the L.A.
 Weekly deems him “one of the premier modern jazz arrangers of our time.”
-For the last six years, he has been recognized as one of the leading trombonists of his generation in Down Beat magazine’s International Critics’ Poll and Readers’ Poll.
-Ferber was the recipient of a 2013 New Jazz Works grant from Chamber Music America, funded by the Doris Duke Foundation.
+In 2022, he was deemed the top “Rising Star Trombonist” in Down Beat magazine’s International Critic’s Poll.

 Since 2011, he has been an Adjunct Professor of jazz studies at New York University’s Steinhardt School.
-In addition to New York University, Ferber has also been on faculty at the John J Cali School of Music at Montclair State University, the Peabody Institute at Johns Hopkins University, and the New School for Jazz & Contemporary Music.
-He has worked regularly on the faculties of several summer jazz programs including the Taipei International Summer Jazz Academy, the Lafayette Summer Music Jazz Workshop, Cal State University’s Summer Arts Perspectives In Jazz program, the Maine Jazz Camp, and the Guimaraes Jazz Festival Workshop in Portugal.
-He has appeared as a clinician and soloist with numerous universities including the University of Oregon, Cal State Northridge, Kansas University, the University of Miami, the Lawrence Conservatory, Middle Tennessee State University, and the University of Nevada Las Vegas.
+In addition to New York University, Ferber is on the faculty at the John J Cali School of Music at Montclair State University, and has been a faculty member of the Peabody Institute at Johns Hopkins University, the Eastman School of Music, and the New School for Jazz & Contemporary Music.
+He has worked regularly on the faculties of several summer jazz programs including the Taipei International Summer Jazz Academy, the Stanford Jazz Workshop, the Lafayette Summer Music Jazz Workshop, Cal State University’s Summer Arts Perspectives In Jazz program, and the Maine Jazz Camp.
+He is currently the coordinator of New England Music Camp’s Jazz Intensive, held every summer in Maine.
+He has appeared as a clinician and soloist with numerous universities including the Eastman School of Music, Stanford University, the University of Oregon, Cal State Northridge, Kansas University, the University of Miami, the Lawrence Conservatory, Middle Tennessee State University, and the University of Nevada Las Vegas.